theMoor9/blockchain-potential-carnival/cheat_sheets/EN/evaluation_sheet.md

 #### **Application-Driven Evaluation**

-The evaluation will be facilitated by a smart application, developed in Rust, with a user-friendly interface accessible via .exe displayed in CMD.
-This application will automate the scoring and weighting process, ensuring a streamlined and consistent evaluation experience.
+The evaluation will be facilitated by a smart application, developed in Rust, with a user-friendly interface.
+This application will automate a scoring and weighting process, ensuring a streamlined and consistent evaluation experience returning a vast array of information into a single document that, will provide a clear and defined picture of the situation.

 #### **Scoring System**